andremann/SKG-IF/docs/source/persons.rst

 Family name
 -------------
-:Description: The family name of a person
+:Description: The family name of a person.
 :Type: String
 :Use: Mandatory (1)